ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 network_transport L2
 ```

-Setup Slave node PTP4L service: note that we need to assign a core for this task to run
+Setup Slave node PTP4L service: note that you need to assign a core for this task to run

 ```console
 $ cat /lib/systemd/system/ptp4l.service